sdkgen/sdkgen/playground/README.md

 ```
 a local version of the playground will be avaliable on http://localhost:4545/playground/

-by the default the playground will make requests to http://localhost:8000/, it's recomended to run an local sdkgen server alongside the playground dev server, here is an example of [very simple sdkgen server](https://github.com/kevinoliveira/sdkgen-helloworld) that you can use to develop.
+by default the playground will make requests to http://localhost:8000/, it's recomended to run an local sdkgen server alongside the playground dev server, here is an example of [very simple sdkgen server](https://github.com/kevinoliveira/sdkgen-helloworld) that you can use to develop.

 ## Checking for type errors